mrtztg/azure-104-notes/README.md

 - Layer 4 (Transport layer) load balancer for TCP/UDP traffic
 - Distributes traffic across VMs in a backend pool
+- **Region**: Keep load balancer in the same region or close to VMs for best performance

 #### SKUs